South Orange Coastal Ocean Desalination Project

 Challenge

-Brackish water occurs in a natural environment that produces a salinity level registering between freshwater and seawater.
-It occurs in coastal regions where surface or groundwater mixes with seawater and in inland regions where surface water subsumes salt from mineral deposits as it flows into aquifers.
+Brackish water occurs in natural environments where fresh and salt water mix and has salinity levels registering between freshwater and seawater.
+Primarily, brackish water is found in coastal regions where surface or groundwater mixes with seawater, but is also found in inland regions where surface water subsumes salt from mineral deposits as it flows into aquifers.

 Geoscience Solution